Brief Instructions

 How to Manage Dr.Web for UNIX Mail Servers Component Operation

-The Dr.Web Ctl command-line management tool (use the drweb-ctl appinfo, drweb-ctl cfshow and drweb-ctl cfset commands.
-To view the list of available management commands, use the drweb-ctl --help command).
+The Dr.Web Ctl command-line management tool.
+Use the drweb-ctl appinfo, drweb-ctl cfshow and drweb-ctl cfset commands.
+To view the list of available management commands, use the drweb-ctl --help command.

-The management web interface of Dr.Web for UNIX Mail Servers (you can access it via a web browser at https://127.0.0.1:4443 by default).
+Dr.Web for UNIX Mail Servers management web interface.
+By default, you can access it via a web browser at https://127.0.0.1:4443.

 How to View the Log of Dr.Web for UNIX Mail Servers